Skip to main content

 GDPR

-Zero-knowledge architecture with user-controlled data.
+User-controlled data.
 No personal data stored without explicit consent.

 eIDAS